If you’re a rookie PTA parent, here’s my very best advice on pitching in, getting stuff done, creating change–and avoiding the drama!

 But I was also totally intimidated by the parents sitting around me in the school library that night.
-They already had committees and a shared history and knew what to do with signed permission slips and Box Tops.
+They already had committees and a shared history and knew where to put all the Box Tops they’d cut off.
 I was a complete newbie and wondered if I could find a place for all of my ideas and passion in this group of strangers.

 Well, as anyone who has been in a PTA or PTO can tell you: If you have ideas and passion, someone WILL find a place for you.
 Then eventually plead with you to chair the committee.
 Because it really does take a village.

 I eventually spent six years on the PTA’s Wellness Committee at my kids’ elementary school, including time as co-chair.
 I helped organize school-wide events and launch programs, was part of work I’m really proud of, made friends, and only cried once.
 Okay, twice.

 But I also learned so much about working with others, how a public school system operates, and the right (and wrong) way to do things.
 I also made a few mistakes along the way that earned me some valuable lessons.

 So if you’re a rookie PTA parent, here’s my best advice for you:

 1. Learn the ropes: You may already have tons of fantastic ideas.
 But before jumping in and trying to overhaul everything, get a lay of the land.
 Find out what’s already been done, what has worked (and what hasn’t) and why.
 For instance, are there are any constraints you’ll be up against, like budget limitations or district policies?

 |You might also like: How to Host a Wellness Week at School|